kubecost/docs/custom-prom.md

 **Note:** integrating with an existing Prometheus is only officially supported under Kubecost paid plans.

 <a name="dep-versions"></a>
-### Requirements
+### Dependency Requirements

-Kubecost requires the following dependency versions:
+Kubecost requires the following minimum versions:

-  - node-exporter - v0.16 (May 18)
   - kube-state-metrics - v1.6.0 (May 19)
   - cAdvisor - kubelet v1.11.0  (May 18)
+  - node-exporter - v0.16 (May 18) [Optional Dependency]

 ### Implementation Steps